Sravan94-git/Alzheimers-disease-detection/README.md

 * On the **HSV-converted dataset**, the **DenseNet** architecture demonstrated superior performance.
 * The use of SMOTE was crucial in improving the models' ability to correctly identify minority classes, which is often the most critical task in disease diagnosis.

-*(You could add a results table or confusion matrix image here for better visualization)*

 ***